Corbett · Fife & Perthshire

 Auchnafree Hill — common questions

-Auchnafree Hill is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 13km with 620m of ascent and takes most walkers 3-5 hours.
+- On the OutdoorSCOT scale, Auchnafree Hill comes in at 2/5 — moderate.
+Expect roughly 13km and 620m of ascent on the usual route — 3-5 hours for most parties.
 Terrain: Land Rover track for the first 4km — easy and quick.

-Standard parking is at NN892323 near Perth.
+- Standard parking is at NN892323.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-Reasonable EE/Vodafone in the Sma' Glen; signal weakens on the lower track but recovers on the summit looking south
+- Reasonable EE/Vodafone in the Sma' Glen; signal weakens on the lower track but recovers on top looking south